Jiangsu.NET Nanjing

 General Information

-Nanjing or “Ning” in abbreviation, the capital of Jiangsu Province of China, is a city with a history of 2,500 year, tracing back to the Warring States Period in the Chinese history.
+Nanjing or “Ning” in abbreviation, the capital of Jiangsu Province, is a city with a history of 2,500 year, tracing back to the Warring States Period in the Chinese history.

 In 1937, the darkest history of Nanjing, the Japanese army invaded and occupied Nanjing and carried out the systematic and brutal Nanking Massacre.
-The total death toll could not be confirmed, since no official records were kept, and has been often contested, but most estimates put the number of dead between 200,000 and 300,000.
+The total death toll could not be confirmed, since no official records were kept, but most estimates put the number of dead between 200,000 and 300,000.
 Today, the history still haunts the Sino-Japanese relation.

 Situated in the downstream of Yangtze River Drainage Basin and Yangtze River Delta economic zone, Nanjing has always been a national center of commerce, education, research, transportation and tourist in the East China region, preceded only by Shanghai.